|Urfa, Sanliurfa province

 |Mevlid-i Halilulrahman Mağarası, Göl, Balıklı Göl Cd.
 No:51, 63210 Şanlıurfa Merkez/Eyyübiye/Şanlıurfa.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

-Abraham's Cave, the cave of Abraham, is often said to be the birthplace of the prophet.
+Abraham's Cave, the cave of Abraham is often said to be the birthplace of the prophet.
 It is located to the south of the city.
-Urfa is located in southeast Turkey, at the border to Irak.
-The Turkish Muslim tradition postulates that this city in the fertile plains of upper Mesopotamia is the ancients city Ur, where the patriarch Abraham was born and received God's call to go to Canaan.
+Urfa is located in southeast Turkey, at the border to Iraq.
+The Turkish Muslim tradition postulates that this city in the fertile plains of upper Mesopotamía is the ancient city Ur, where the patriarch Abraham was born and received God's call to go to Canaan.
 Of course, Irak claims that Ur is located in southern Iraq, but archaeologists have no real evidence for both locations.

 Abraham's Cave is a gaping mouth flanked by two columns.
 The cave has two entrances, one for each gender.
 Visitors, especially women, are required to wear appropriate clothes, so headscarves are handed out at the entrance.
 The cave itself is a sort of cave church, hot because of the lack of ventilation and the big number of visitors.